 - Thaw frozen pipes with warm water or hair dryers.
 If worse comes to worst and you notice a pipe is frozen solid, you’ll want to thaw it out quickly.
 Warm water or the heat from a hairdryer will likely do the trick.
 It’s important to remember that this should only be used as a last-resort tactic, and you should never use an open flame to thaw out a frozen pipe.

 - Call for help immediately if you run into problems.
 If you wake up to a burst pipe or a flooded basement, it’s important to call for immediate help.
 An experienced plumber can help fix the leak quickly and efficiently while providing some guidance on how to prevent future plumbing problems.

 Dependable Plumbers in the Pacific Northwest

 Winter plumbing problems can be intimidating, not to mention costly without the right attention.
 However, you’re not alone!
-The expert technicians at D & F Plumbing in Vancouver WA and Portland OR are committed to helping you keep your plumbing system in great condition.
+The expert technicians at D&F Plumbing, Heating and Cooling in Vancouver WA and Portland OR are committed to helping you keep your plumbing system in great condition.
 Whether you are facing broken pipes or just want help with winterizing your plumbing, we’ve got you covered!
 Just give us a call today to get started!

 Oh Snap!
 Don’t Let a Frozen Pipe Ruin Your Winter in Portland OR and Vancouver WA